Azure/ResourceModules/modules/operational-insights/workspace/saved-search/README.md

 ### Parameter: `functionParameters`

 The optional function parameters if query serves as a function.
 Value should be in the following format: "param-name1:type1 = default_value1, param-name2:type2 = default_value2".
 For more examples and proper syntax please refer to /azure/kusto/query/functions/user-defined-functions.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `logAnalyticsWorkspaceName`

-The name of the parent Log Analytics workspace.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `name`

-Name of the saved search.
-- Required: Yes
-- Type: string

-### Parameter: `query`

-Kusto Query to be stored.
-- Required: Yes
-- Type: string

 ### Parameter: `tags`

 Tags to configure in the resource.

 - Required: No
 - Type: array
 - Default: `[]`